 It's hard to manage inside a car filled with random things all over the place.
 It can be a drag trying to look for one thing and you find another.
 If you want to instantly know where you placed all your kids' snacks for the road trip, put it in one organizer or box, with a lid preferably to keep the snacks in place and keep away insects, ants, and dust.

 Crayon or Coloring Materials Organizers

 Art materials can be hard to clean up especially with kids mindlessly putting them anywhere.
 You don't want to accidentally sit on a crayon with your site pants on.
 So, to keep your kid's art things all in one place, bring along another set of organizers for your kid's crayons, pencils, eraser, and coloring books.

-Road Trips - Safety Road Trip Tips With Kids This Summer
+Safety Road Trip Tips with Kids This Summer